-(4. History of Modern Europe.
-3 hours.)
+4. History of Modern Europe.
+3 hours.
 Professor Labaree.

-The first term is devoted to modern European history to the Napoleonic Wars.
+Th first term is devoted to modern European history through the Napoleonic Wars.
 During the second term the history of the Nineteenth and Twentieth Centuries is studied.
+A syllabus is used, and wide collateral reading is required.